 Once you go beyond 10 years of career experience you can truncate the descriptions of what you have done in your earlier career.
 We prepare excellent CVs all the time for people with 25 years career experience, all summarised onto two pages of grippingly readable text – it can be done!

 3. Spelling mistakes – fastest way to the bin

 CV and Cover letter howlers we see most often include – Reccommended , definatley, Batchelor degee, driving license, alot, asissted, principal/le, complimented, stationary.
 Who wants to employ a graphic designer who claims that they “design fabulous wedding stationary” or an administrator who writes that their “principle responsibilities were…….”?
 When your CV is competing against 100’s of others, the existence of spelling errors gives potential employers a really easy way to reject yours.

 If you would like us to prepare or review your CV get in touch and we will be happy to help.
-You can also download our free resource “Reasons why your CV isn’t working” complete with 3 second and 30 second review checklists.
+You can also download our free resource “Reasons why your CV isn’t working” complete with review checklists.